fteychene/docker-workshop/01_Basics/README.md

 ## Clean the containers
 As you can see when running a `docker ps -a`, when a container stop or exit normally, it's not destroyed.
-It allow us to relaunch this container but while it's not running it still keep some space on your host.
+It allows us to relaunch this container but while it's not running it still keeps some space on your host.
 To delete these stopped containers you have to run `docker rm <container id>`.
 ```
 $ docker stop whoami1
 $ docker rm whoami1